 The 2022 finalists

-Developing a data dashboard to help identify and tackle modern slavery
+THE WINNER: a data dashboard to help identify and tackle modern slavery

 Incidents of modern slavery in the UK are typically discovered by public servants working in a wide range of fields, who then make referrals to the police.
 We have the data to support a much more targeted approach to this crime: a dashboard combining a wide range of datasets would reveal locations and organisations with an elevated risk of modern slavery.
 Detection and investigation work would then focus both on areas where several risk factors combine, as well as those where gaps in the data may indicate that activity is being hidden from public authorities.